kalevski/toolcase/base/README.md

 ## ⭐ Features

+- **VectorClock** - Vector clock data structure used for synchronization in distributed systems
+- **EventEmitter** - fast implementation of EventEmitter compatible with NodeJS & Browser
+- **Broadcast** - utility used for providing broadcasting interface on top of EventEmitter
 - **env(key, defaultValue, type)** - NodeJS helper function for reading environment variable
 - **generateId()** - function for generating unique identifier
+- **toHex(value)** - function for converting number to hexadecimal string

 ## 🚀 Getting started